ttu/ruuvitag-sensor/README.md

 __NOTE:__ Asynchronous functionality is currently in beta state and works only with `Bleak`-adapter.

+`get_data_async` returns the data whenever a RuuviTag sensor broadcasts data. `get_data_async` will exceute until iterator is exited.
+This method is the preferred way to use the library with async-adapter.

 ```py
 import asyncio
 from ruuvitag_sensor.ruuvi import RuuviTagSensor